What is a mentor?

 Mentoring is a power-free, two-way mutually beneficial relationship.
 Mentors are facilitators and teachers allowing the protégé to discover their own direction.

 |“She let me struggle so I could learn.”|

 |“Never provided solutions—always asking questions to surface my own thinking and let me find my own solutions.”|

-A mentor’s influence is proportionate to the perceive value they can bring to the relationship.
-It is a power free relationship based on mutual respect and value for both mentor and mentee.
+A mentor’s influence is proportionate to the perceived value they can bring to the relationship.
+It is a power-free relationship based on mutual respect and value for both mentor and mentee.